 This vegan Italian pasta salad is full of your traditional Italian style pasta salad ingredients and with a homemade dressing that you make with a mason jar!
 Make sure you use gluten-free pasta to make it gluten-free too!

-This tossed salad reminds me of those you might get at a restaurant.
+This tossed salad reminds me of those you might get at a restaurant in a large bowl to pass around the table.
 This Italian salad spotlights Romaine lettuce, tomatoes, olives, and red onions with a homemade Submarine vinaigrette you’ll love.

 A classic Italian chopped salad includes Romaine lettuce, radicchio, cannellini beans, sun dried tomatoes, and a red wine vinaigrette.
 This is a perfect side dish for any of your favorite Italian meals.